 In Chinese medicine, we always look to the internal organs when something is lacking.
 Sexual drive is connected to the energy of our kidneys, and the balance of yin and yang energies.
 Though generally lack of yang is focused on for sexual vitality, it is both the yin and yang that must be in equilibrium for one to have the motivation to pursue sex (yang) plus the ability to receive it (yin).
 However, this equilibrium is not meant to be rigid.
 As Jill writes, “ You’re aiming for a dynamic balance, not a fixed point and not a precisely even split.
 For most people, the sweet spot is where either yin or yang is predominant – but only slightly.”

 To help nourish both the yin and yang aspect, here are a few suggestions for aphrodisiac foods and spices, whether for this Valentine’s Day or any day really!

-Shrimp – Tasty, decorative and easy to prepare, shrimp has a warming and yang enhancing nature (inquire about allergies before offering this crustacean to any new lover).
+Tasty, decorative, and easy to prepare, shrimp has a warming and yang enhancing nature (inquire about allergies before offering this crustacean to any new lover).

-Some delicious and sinful recipes utilizing the above ingredients can be found on Epicurious.com.
-One in particular caught my eye and may find its way to my table and my love’s lips soon…
+There are many romantic meals you can create with these ingredients, this one, in particular, caught my eye and may find its way to my table and my love’s lips soon…